-9.3.2 A perfect credit and life annuity market
+9.3.2 Financing education

 Assuming the students are born with no financial wealth and themselves have to finance their costs of living, they have to borrow while studying.
 Later in life, when they receive an income, they repay the loans with interest.